CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/ms-spl-discover-your-windows-servers.md

 ### Estimated Duration: 90 minutes

-In this Hands-on Lab, you will discover on-prem servers using use Azure Migrate Appliance.
+In this Hands-on Lab, you will discover on-prem servers using the Azure Migrate Appliance.
 The Azure Migrate appliance is a tool provided by Microsoft to assist in the discovery and assessment of on-premises infrastructure for migration to Azure.
 It collects detailed information about servers, applications, databases, and workloads in your environment, including configuration, performance, and dependencies.

 ## Lab Objectives: